 In this article

-It seems like everyone’s talking about data analytics these days, but what exactly data analytics “means” sometimes gets lost in the presentations, outcome lists and jargon.
-In this post I’ll explain what data analytics means, and what the shape of a data analytics project looks like.
+Everyone is talking about data analytics these days, but what exactly data analytics "means" sometimes gets lost in the presentations, outcome lists and jargon.
+I'll explain what data analytics means, and what the shape of a data analytics project looks like.